-Mounting the Proton in Your AV Bay
+Mounting the Quantum in Your AV Bay

-The Proton has four #4 holes for mounting in a AV bay sled.
-It's about 3.25" x 1.25" x 3/8", so you'll need to make sure that you have enough room on your sled for it.
-You MUST mount it so that the WiFi module is facing "up", i.e. the "UP" markings and the arrows are facing your nose cone.
+The Quantum has four #4 holes for mounting in a AV bay sled.
+It's about 2.5" x .9" x 3/8", so you'll need to make sure that you have enough room on your sled for it.
+It doesn't matter which way you mount it, as long as it's mounted so the WiFi module is facing outwards.
 There's a drilling template on the Eggtimer Rocketry web site, we recommend that you download it, print it, and cut it out with scissors so you can drill the mounting holes accurately.
-Note that it is VERY important that you mount your Proton as vertically as possible, for the most accurate readings... if it's a bit crooked, your accelerometer readings will be off by about 1% for every degree from vertical.

-Our favorite mounting method is to use four #4 hex-head cap screws, about 3/4" long, with one #4 nylon washer between the head and the top of the board and three #4 nylon washers to act as a spacer between the bottom of the PC board and the sled.
+Our favorite mounting method is to use four #4 hex-head cap screws, about 1/2" long, and a short (about 3/16") piece of 1/8" i.d. rubber tubing to act as a spacer between the bottom of the PC board and the sled.
 We hold it on with nylon-insert nuts... they don't work loose.
-If you mount it like this, you can pretty much use whatever monster motor you may have on-hand (like the infamous O5800, for example) without fear of anything coming loose.
+If you mount it like this, you can pretty much use whatever monster motor you may have on-hand (like the infamous O5800, for example) without fear of anything coming loose, and the rubber tubing makes a nice cushioned mount.

 Be careful not to overtighten any screws that you use.
-It's possible to bend the PC board if you overtighten them, doing that may break solder joints or even a lead on an IC if it's forced against the sled.
+Since the optoisolators stick out at the bottom of the board, it's possible to bend the PC board if you overtighten them, doing that may break solder joints or even a lead on the IC if it's forced against the sled.
 Don't ask us how we know this...

-We generally recommend that you try to mount the Proton as close to the battery and your altimeter as possible, and keep the wiring as short as possible.
+We generally recommend that you try to mount the Quantum as close to the battery and your altimeter as possible, and keep the wiring as short as possible.
 Small zip ties work really well for tidying up the wires.
-Also, we strongly recommend that you zip tie the wires connected to the Proton to your sled, to provide strain relief for them.
+Also, we strongly recommend that you zip tie the wires connected to the Quantum to your sled, to provide strain relief for them.
 In general, if a wire can't move, it won't come loose.
 Enough said...

-Note that large bits of metal in your AV bay will reduce the WiFi range of your Proton, as will metallic paint or carbon fiber body tubes.
-In most cases, the range will be good enough for you to be able to operate the Proton from a reasonable distance close to the rocket, maybe 10'-20', but you need to be aware of this in case you're thinking that you can arm your 75mm minimum-diameter carbon fiber machbuster sitting on the away pad from the LCO's table... it ain't gonna happen.
+Note that large bits of metal in your AV bay will reduce the range of your Quantum, as will metallic paint or carbon fiber body tubes.
+In most cases, the range will be good enough for you to be able to operate the Quantum from a reasonable distance close to the rocket, maybe 10'-20', but you need to be aware of this in case you're thinking that you can arm your 75mm minimum-diameter carbon fiber machbuster sitting on the away pad from the LCO's table... it ain't gonna happen.

-About Batteries for Your Proton...
+About Batteries for Your Quantum...

-The Eggtimer Proton was designed with 2S/7.4V LiPo batteries in mind.
-The Proton uses about 85 mA of current, so we recommend that you use a battery with at least 300 mAH of capacity.
+The Eggtimer Quantum was designed with 2S/7.4V LiPo batteries in mind.
+The Quantum uses about 85 mA of current, so we recommend that you use a battery with at least 300 mAH of capacity.
 That will give you about 3 hours of power, which should be enough for almost all flights.
 Bigger is better.
 You CAN use a smaller LiPo battery, just remember that the run-time will be less, so if you put a 200 mAH battery in your AV bay and it sits on the pad for two hours, you may have an unpleasant surprise if your battery runs down before your flight.
-Fortunately, it's easy to monitor the battery voltage of your Proton, so this shouldn't happen.
+Fortunately, it's easy to monitor the battery voltage of your Quantum, so this shouldn't happen.